 Mixing Things up is Okay

-It’s okay to have a variety of style and level of videos.
+It’s okay to have a variety of styles and levels of videos.
 You could have the main content video be well produced.
 Scripted with good lighting and edited well.
-For the examples or supplemental videos, you can easily make those screen recording but with good audio.
+For example, you can easily make those screen recordings but with good audio.

 Having a variety allows you to be flexible.
 You could have videos for only the key modules of the course and then reading and other material in the other modules.
 Then after the first couple of classes you re-evaluate the material and add new videos as questions arise and update videos as you see where students are struggling the most.

 The biggest thing you could do to make better videos for online courses is to invest in a good microphone.
 There are lots of options out there but having a good microphone is crucial to providing a good online experience.